California Casual Interior - Design Style Guide

 -

-California casual is relaxed, airy, and unfussy.
-Think natural fibers, layered textures, and lots of light.
-Mix soft neutrals with warmer tones.
-It’s all about comfort, understated details, and an easy indoor-outdoor feeling.
+California casual is relaxed, airy and unfussy.
+Think natural fibers, layered textures and abundant light.
+Mix soft neutrals with warm tones.
+It’s about comfort, understated details and an effortless flow between indoors and out.

 -